Living in halls in 2020/21

 If you or someone else in your household develops symptoms or tests positive for coronavirus, you need to follow Government guidelines for households.

-You’ll get support from our Residence Life Team who can provide you with food deliveries.
+If you need to self isolate, you'll get support from our Residence Life Team who can provide you with support.
 All our rooms have free WiFi included to keep you connected online.

 Perks of living in halls